Pure (EP)

 Pure is the debut EP by The Jesus Lizard, released in 1989.
 The cover artwork was by bassist David Wm.
 Sims.
 This is the only record by the Jesus Lizard recorded with a drum machine.
-Drummer Mac McNeilly was added to the group soon after it was recorded.
+Drummer Mac McNeilly joined the group soon after it was recorded.

 The song "Blockbuster" was sung by bassist David Wm.
 Sims and was covered by the Melvins, with David Yow on vocals, on their album The Crybaby.